james-burt/pennineway/resources.markdown

 * Martyn at trailplanner wrote his account of [completing the trail in 14 days](https://trailplanner.co.uk/england/pennine-way/) (2014)
 * [The Legs That Make Us](https://ashleykenyonwalk.blogspot.com/) was a 'performative journey' carried out by artists Tamara Ashley and Simone Kenyon along the Pennine Way (2006)
 * [Pennine Way Walk](https://penninewaywalk.org.uk/pennineway4.htm) describes a charity walk on the trail by Catherine and Andy (2003?)
+* John A. Butler [walked the Pennine Way](http://www.jbutler.org.uk/e2e/pw/index.shtml) as part of a series of walks along the length of the country.
+(1988)
 * 50 Steps was a performance piece, subtitled 'Walking and Dancing the Pennine Way' which took place in 2015, but very little information is available online.
 The Northern Echo [has written about it](https://www.thenorthernecho.co.uk/culture/13382998.golden-days-dance/).

 # Video